 Can I clone my boot drive?

-The bootable clone is an exact copy of all files (both visible and invisible) of a drive on your computer, including operating system, system reserved partition/EFI system partition, installed programs and other files.
+The bootable clone is an exact copy of all files (both visible and invisible) of a drive on your computer, including the operating system, system reserved partition/EFI system partition, installed programs and other files.
 Thus, many users want to clone boot drive in Windows 10 and we summarize some advantages of it.

 ✿ Get rid of low disk space warning: Obviously, you can get a larger capacity by cloning hard drive to larger drive, and then install more applications, store more files, and boot your computer faster.

-It's disappointed that Windows 10/11 does not have a cloning software, thus you need to turn to third-party disk clonig software.
-Here are some criteria that the best free disk cloning software should have, you can use them as a reference.
+It's disappointed that Windows 10/11 does not have cloning software, thus you need to turn to third-party disk clonig software.
+Here I strongly recommend you AOMEI Backupper Professional due to the following advantages:

 Simple and easy-to-use: The cloning software should have a user-friendly design and clear interface, so all users can use it smoothly in a very short time.

-Step by step guide: clone boot drive of Windows 10/11 to SSD
+Clone boot drive of Windows 10 to SSD with AOMEI Backupper

 Step 1.
 Prepare a new SSD and connect it to Windows 10 computer.
-Then, start AOMEI Backupper.
-Then click Disk Clone under the Clone tab.
+Then, start AOMEI Backupper and click Disk Clone under the Clone tab.

 Step 3.
 Select Windows 10 bootable disk as the source disk and click Next to move on.

 Step 4.
-Select the prepared HDD or SSD as the destination disk and click Next.
+Select new SSD as the destination disk and click Next.

 Step 5.
 Check SSD Alignment to accelerate the reading and writing speed of an SSD disk.
 And then, click Start Clone to clone boot drive in Windows 10 immediately.

 • To get the best performance of a disk after cloning, it's suggested to transfer Windows 10 to NVMe.
 Because it has the fastest transfer speed.

-• To clone Windows 10 to bootable USB, you just need to replace HDD or SSD with bootable USB.
+• To clone Windows 10 to bootable USB, you just need to connect a USB drive and choose it as the destination disk.

 Now, you already have a bootable clone of Windows 10, and you still need one more thing, it's to check if the cloned hard drive is bootable.
 Therefore, you can use it to replace old hard drive when something bad happens or upgrade as needed.